Join us on Facebook

 2014 SYMPOSIUM on BENEDICTINE SPIRITUALITY

-Mark your calendars!
-Our Third Annual Symposium will take place November 7-8, 2014 at St. Alban's Episcopal Church in Washington, DC.
+Our third annual Symposium is quickly approaching on November 7-8, 2014 at St. Alban's Episcopal Church in Washington, DC.
 Our keynote speaker will be The Rev. Dr. Bonnie Bowman Thurston, scholar, writer, and poet.
-We encourage you to explore her work this summer and fall before the Symposium.
+We encourage you to explore her work before the Symposium.

 2014 BENEDICTINE EXPERIENCES

 Join us for a Benedictine Experience this year!
 The Bishop's Ranch Benedictine Experience is now upon us, and we are currently accepting registrations for the House of Prayer in Collegeville, MN.

 A SEASON OF TRANSITION

 Friends of St. Benedict is pleased to announce that Thérèse Saint-André is our new Executive Director.
 Thérèse is a graduate of Wesleyan, subsequently earning a Masters of Business Administration from the University of Chicago.
 She has worked in international finance and taught finance at the University of the West of England.
 She has also studied at the Lay School of Theology at Virginia Theological Seminary and sustains an abiding interest in Christian spirituality.
 The board of Friends of St. Benedict is delighted to welcome a leader with her skill, temperament, and commitment to the mission of connecting modern men and women to the resource of Benedict’s rule and way of life.

 With the beginning of Thérèse’s work with us comes a shift in The Rev. Robin Dodge’s service on the board.
 We are grateful for the years he has faithfully contributed to the board.
 As the spouse of our new Executive Director, he is stepping down from the board into a role as our Chaplain.